Hemanth-Yarlagadda/CTF-Capture-the-flag/README.md

 # Capture-the-flag
-Shows different approaches in finding a flag
+This repository shows different approaches in finding a flag